Brunotbx/Layout_02/README.md

 # Layout_02

-Layout to praticing rensponsive design and grid/flexbox skills.
+Layout made with B7Web Course to praticing rensponsive design and grid/flexbox skills.

+🤓